TL;DR:

 Commercial Solutions

-*One thing to note about the commercial solutions presented in the list above is that TRNow is not a Travel Rule messaging protocol but a multi-protocol switch that enables the secure exchange of Travel Rule data with any counterparty VASP.
+*TRNow is not a Travel Rule messaging protocol as listed above, but a switch that securely exchanges Travel Rule data with any VASP partner.

 Considerations when choosing a Travel Rule messaging protocol provider